Marcel Nadjari: Biography

 Born in Salonika in 1917, Marcel Nadjari attended the Alsheikh French High School.
 His academic interests included drawing and painting.
 When he matured, he worked in his father's shop selling animal feed.
-He joined the military in 1937 and fought against the Italians in the 1940 Italian invasion of Albania.
+He joined the military in 1937 and fought against the Italians in the 1940 Italian invasion of Albania(Invasion of Greece).
 In 1942, he was sent to a German labor camp with 1,500 other Jews.
 In 1943, his parents and his sister were deported from Salonika and later murdered in Auschwitz.
 He later escaped from the camp and moved to Athens, temporarily working for a soap manufacturer.
-In October 1943, he left Athens and was wounded in battle fighting the communist resistance.
+In October 1943, he left Athens and was wounded in battle fighting with the communist resistance.
 He was denounced by a French woman as a "Zionist and smuggler to Palestine."
 On December 30, 1943, he was arrested and spent a month in the Averof Prison in Athens.
 He was tortured by the Germans until he confessed his Jewish identity, inevitably being sent to the Haidari concentration camp for two months.